techversat/ledi_documentation/rst/page02_assembly.rst

 Refer to the Resistor_ section to understand how to read the stripes value.

-**If you are purchasing the acrylic mount**, the package should also include:
+**If you purchased the acrylic mount**, the package should also include:

 ======================  =========  ==================================================  ==============
 Name                    Quantity   Description                                         Image